Questions and Answers

 Both the Odenwald and the Black Forest are generally suitable for the study of crystalline rock, as it occurs close to the surface in large areas of both regions.

 However, exploring a site to determine its suitability for the research laboratory is complex and costly, meaning it can only be conducted for one area at a time.
 The decision is based on various scientific criteria as well as political framework conditions.
-The Tromm, for example, offers a favorable connection to the coordinating research institutions.
+In terms of logistics, the region offers favourable connections to the coordinating research institutions.
 As a result, the current research efforts for GeoLaB are focused on the Tromm, although the Black Forest is not entirely ruled out as a potential site.

 -